Keyfactor/godaddy-caplugin/readme_source.md

 3. Follow the [official Keyfactor documentation](https://software.keyfactor.com/Guides/AnyCAGatewayREST/Content/AnyCAGatewayREST/AddCA-Keyfactor.htm) to add each defined Certificate Authority to Keyfactor Command and import the newly defined Certificate Templates.

-4. In Keyfactor Command, for each imported Certificate Template, follow the [official documentation](https://software.keyfactor.com/Core-OnPrem/Current/Content/ReferenceGuide/Configuring%20Template%20Options.htm) to define enrollment fields for each of the following parameters:
+4. In Keyfactor Command (v12.3+), for each imported Certificate Template, follow the [official documentation](https://software.keyfactor.com/Core-OnPrem/Current/Content/ReferenceGuide/Configuring%20Template%20Options.htm) to define enrollment fields for each of the following parameters: